TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 Setting up different teams and deciding how to split up the system is the job of the "architects" and technical leaders.
 They work together to transform the organization while keeping the system running.

-This exercise is what is sometimes referred to as the (inverse Conway maneuver)[https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver].
+This exercise is what is sometimes referred to as the [inverse Conway maneuver](https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver).
 It is a technique to transform your organization and system towards some goal.

 ## So, what to do?
 As with most things in software development the answer is "it depends".
 There are benefits to splitting up a system into smaller services, but also to keeping a system as a monolith.